Industry

 Design Approach

-With scope locked and the freemium model confirmed, every design decision had a clear job: convert free users into paid subscribers without friction or pressure.
+With the scope locked and the freemium model confirmed, every design decision had a clear job: convert free users into paid subscribers without friction or pressure.

 Three principles drove the work: